 - Meet Federal Risk and Authorization Management Program (FedRAMP) standards

 Contractors must confirm that their CSP has achieved the FedRAMP Baseline Moderate or Equivalent standard.
-PreVeil’s blog about compliance addresses the criteria for the FedRAMP Baseline Moderate Equivalent standard.
+PreVeil has achieved FedRAMP Moderate Equivalent status and is the first CSP to do so.

 Note that the DFARS 7012 clause also requires defense contractors to flow down all the 7012 requirements to their subcontractors.